top of page

 5 Ways to Use AI in your Writing Life

 Feeling curious—or maybe just overwhelmed—by all the AI buzz?
-Roger and Kathi get real about how AI tools can help (and sometimes hinder) your writing.
-Come learn five fun, ethical, and totally doable ways to put AI to work—and when to tell it, “Thanks, but no thanks.”
+Kathi and Roger get real about how AI tools can help (and sometimes hinder) your writing.
+Come learn five fun, ethical, and totally doable ways to put AI to work—and when to tell it, "Thanks, but no thanks."

 Marketing